 Showcase your research

-As a postgraduate researcher, you will be affiliated to a Research Centre which offers events such as Centre Postgraduate Research conferences, where you will have the opportunity to present work-in-progress and gain feedback prior to submissions of work for publication.
+You will be affiliated to a Research Centre which offers events such as Postgraduate Research conferences, where you will have the opportunity to present work-in-progress and gain feedback prior to submissions of work for publication.
 You can use such sessions as a dry-run before a conference presentation, or just to gain wider feedback on chapters of your thesis.

 Teaching opportunities are offered to select candidates who will have the opportunity to share their expertise in a number of teaching areas as module assistants.
 At the outset of each year, teaching opportunities are advertised and applicants are asked to make presentations to a panel including the Head of School.